junlarsen/LeagueVoice/README.md

 When you've linked your accounts you'll be able to use League Voice.
 Simply enter champion select and tell your assistant to do some actions.

-A more detailed explanation about using the assitant can be found [here](#Making-commands)
+A more detailed explanation about using the assistant can be found [here](#Making-commands)

 ###### Linking accounts

+The linking of accounts is a three-step procedure.

+1. Request your assistant to begin linking your accounts.
+1. Click the "Link" button on the League Voice app.
+1. Tell your assistant the generated phrase that appears on-screen.

 ###### Making commands

+#### Command List

+The amount of Client support for the League Assistant is currently limited (due to this being a submission for the Riot API challenge).
+It currently only supports very basic features.
+If you have any requests for future ideas, please submit an issue with your feature request and we will review it.

+- [Pick a champion]
+- [Ban a champion]
+- [Change summoner spells]

 #### Troubleshooting